How did I get started in racing? Soon you will know the rest of the story!

 That Cadillac with a diesel engine was one of the worst “pieces of $%#^” I have ever owned in any product category.
 I went through three diesel engines that were failing all the time.
 OMG.
 This experience would put me on a track to begin thinking about leaving domestic cars behind in the rearview mirror…..forever.

 But I digress just to give you a little background.
 My early business career had me traveling about two nights each week on average.
-In order to have the better paying sales jobs I had to go where the business was.
+In order to have better-paying sales jobs I had to go where the business was.

 Our company from 1972 through the mid-80s was big on lavish meetings.
 We went to the biggest and the best resorts for these meetings.
 I talking about the very best resorts in Bermuda, Florida, Hawaii, Arizona….everywhere in North America.